lunjoa/webcam-stream/README.md

 # webcam-stream
 Config file for rtsp-simple-server https://github.com/aler9/rtsp-simple-server and shell script for recording webcam with ffmpeg and sending to the server.
+Use systemd or other methods to run at boot.